Monkeypox has been declared a 'global health emergency' by the World Health Organization (WHO).

 What should I do if I think I have monkeypox?

-Anyone who thinks they could be infected with the virus is advised to contact clinics or GPs before visiting in person.
-These calls are always confidential.
+Anyone who thinks they could be infected is advised to stay home and avoid close contact with other people, including sharing towels or bedding, and to contact GPs or sexual health clinics before visiting in person.